GeneralBots/botbook/src/07-gbapp/custom-keywords.md

 # Creating Custom Keywords

-BotServer's BASIC scripting language can be extended with custom keywords.
+botserver's BASIC scripting language can be extended with custom keywords.
 All keywords are implemented as Rust functions in the `src/basic/keywords/` directory.

 ## Overview

-Keywords in BotServer are Rust functions that get registered with the Rhai scripting engine.
+Keywords in botserver are Rust functions that get registered with the Rhai scripting engine.
 They provide the core functionality that BASIC scripts can use to interact with the system.

 ## Keyword Implementation Structure